atjason/SwiftDataUsage/README.md

 - Relationships must be optional ( even if you default them to empty arrays).
 - All values must have a default or be nil.
 - @Query doesn't update itself when installed on a view and it gets a push from the web -  [but there's a neat trick to get around it.](https://alexanderlogan.co.uk/blog/wwdc23/08-cloudkit-swift-data)

+## Default Storage Location

+- On iOS, this directory is in the app's own storage location (app UUID -> Library -> Application Support)
+- On the Mac, it's a shared location in the user's Library: `~/Library/Application Support/default.store`, which is a sqlite db.